 Sadly, there is a stigma attached to mental illness and suicide.
 Some people can't imagine the mental and emotional pain that would cause a person to kill themselves, so they might make assumptions or judge the deceased's actions, calling them weak or selfish.

 Stigmatized losses may also be referred to as disenfranchised losses, which you can read more about here and here.
 The following are just a few potential reasons why isolation, stigma, and shame may emerge following a suicide death:

-- Isolation and shame may result from the family’s decision to keep the suicide a secret.
+- The family decides to keep the suicide a secret.
 Feeling unable to acknowledge the truth, those grieving the loss may feel like they have to lie or live in silence.

 - Thoughts of personal blame and responsibility.

-- Shame may result from the belief that one can’t control or manage their grief reactions.
+- The belief that one can't control or manage their grief reactions.

 - Messages from media and broader society about suicide.

 - Perceived rejection and thoughts of worthlessness.

 If You Are Grieving a Loved One’s Death From Suicide, You May Find These Resources Helpful: